 May 4th Legacy Scholarships for Peace and Conflict Studies Majors

 The May 4th Legacy Scholarship Program was established by Kent State University in 2020.
 This program provides four scholarships to be given to students majoring in our Peace and Conflict Studies program.
-Each scholarship will bear the name of one of the students killed (Allison Krause, Jeffrey Miller, Sandra Scheuer and William Schroeder) to serve as a lasting testament to their lives and presence at Kent State.
+Each scholarship bears the name of one of the students killed (Allison Krause, Jeffrey Miller, Sandra Scheuer and William Schroeder) to serve as a lasting testament to their lives and presence at Kent State.

 Four scholarships will be available for the 2021-22 academic year.

 Four May 4th Legacy Scholarships for Peace and Conflict Studies Majors